ubco-cmps/phys111_course/about/unsyllabus.md

 ---
 This table describes how I think each course activity should be classified between knowledge transfer and sense-making.
 ```

-## How do I do well in this course?

-These guidelines were adapted from [Dr. Simon Bates' Physics 117 course from UBCV](https://sites.google.com/site/simonpbates/home?authuser=0)).

-To prepare yourselves for this course:

-1. Learning is a contact sport.
-2. Memorizing is not learning.
-3. Understanding is learning, and understanding should be your goal (not grades).
-4. We’ll do lots of tests.

-And some ingredients for your success:

-1. Plan.
-1. Prepare.
-1. Engage.
-1. Practice.
-1. Collaborate.
-1. Do not be fooled by familiarity of the material.

-### ... but I've never been good at computer science!

-That's okay!
-You're still more than welcome in this course.
-I will do everything I can (within reason) to still make the course accessible to you.
-This course is designed with your success in mind.
-There are multiple opportunities for you to learn from your mistakes and improve your grades in nearly every aspect of the course.
-In my opinion, the best learning happens when folks are given the opportunity to make mistakes so they get over their fear of trying new things!

-To summarize, if you've never been "good" at computers, come into the course with a healthy attitude, a desire to work for your success, and I have no doubt you will be successful in this course.
-If you ever want to talk about the course, or have any feedback you want to give me, do not hesitate to reach out to me!

-### ... but I don't even like computers!

-Believe it or not, I have no expectation that every student that takes my course will have an undying passion for the subject.
-Some of you may be forced to take this course by your programs, faculties, career interests, etc...
-Sometimes we all have to take courses that we think we don't like, or enjoy.
-That's fine!
-No judgement from me, you are more than welcome in this course.
-I just ask that you not make any snap judgements about the class, the material, the instructor (me), or the teaching team.
-Whatever your motivations are for taking this course, give us a chance, maybe you don't HAVE TO be miserable taking this course!
-You might even enjoy the feeling of community and camaraderie that develops over the course of the semester :-).

-I hope you're not miserable, if you do feel miserable, come talk to me - maybe I can help you see the light at the end of tunnel?

 ## Academic Integrity